"YOU ARE HERE" SIGNS

 South Power line east of Mabry Carlton Parkway and Well Field Loop Road are in good condition.

 Stockade Trail from 13 to 15 is mostly grassy but may be seasonally sandy or muddy.
-Stream crossings north of #8 and #9.
+Stream crossings north of #8 and #9 may be seasonally wet.

 Turpentine Trail, north from 20, is raised for the first mile.
 There are seasonally wet areas between 20A and 27.